kakrusch/docana-project-luka/README.md

 # Project Title

-_Group members: Alex Weyhe, Kascha Kruschwitz, Ludmila Bajuk
+Group members: Alex Weyhe, Kascha Kruschwitz, Ludmila Bajuk

-## Introduction
+## Introduction (Background)
 Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve.

 ### Research Questions